04ina/buffercache_tools/README.md

 # buffercache_tools
 PostgreSQL Extention for buffer cache manipulation.

-buffercache_tools allows you to flush and mark dirty buffers of various postgres objects, such as:
+buffercache_tools allows you to change buffers of various postgres objects, such as:
 1. Relation
 2. Relation fork
 3. Database